Saliva testing to lead to rapid results in Sedgwick County

 “It takes out the human error because we will be having robots do quite a bit of the work, we’ll have less contamination for our healthcare workers that are working as well,” said WSU Industry Engagement Associate Vice President Tonya Witherspoon.

-For this to happen, the county gave WSU 1.3 million dollars with 5 million more to follow from federal funds.
+For this to happen, the county gave WSU $1.3 million with 5 million more to follow from federal funds.

 “Kids can just be spitting into these cups, being tested as often as it needs so that those kids could all be in school so their parents can all go to work you know and the economy can get back to where we need to be,” said Witherspoon.